Sydney-Informatics-Hub/geopython/03-ML_workflow.md

-# Building Machine Learning Datasets From Scratch
+# Machine Learning From Scratch

-All machine learning problems begin with a dataset, and before we can perform any kind of inference on that dataset we must create/wrangle/build it.
+Most machine learning problems begin with a dataset, but before we can perform any kind of inference on that dataset we must create/wrangle/build it.
 This is often the most time-consuming and hard part of a successful machine learning workflow.
 There is no set procedure here, as all data is different, although there are a few simple methods we can take to make a useful dataset.

 We will be using data from a submitted Manuscript (Butterworth and Barnett-Moore 2020) which was a finalist in the [Unearthed, ExploreSA: Gawler Challenge](https://unearthed.solutions/u/competitions/exploresa).
 You can visit the [original repo here](https://github.com/natbutter/gawler-exploration).

 <br>

-# Goal: Create a table of data containing "targets" and "predictor variables"
+# Building a dataset of "targets" and "predictor variables"

 The targets in an ML context can be a simple binary 1 or 0, or could be some category (classification), or the value of a particular parameter (regression problems).
 It is the "feature" of a dataset that we want to learn something about!

-The "predictor/feature variables" are the qualities/parameters that may have some causal relationship with the the target.
+The "predictor/feature variables" are the qualities/parameters that may have some causal relationship with the "target".

-## Step 1 - What is our target variable?
+## Step 1 - Determine our target variable
-Are we classifying something?
+Let's explore our our main dataset.

-### Deposit locations - mine and mineral occurances
+### Deposit locations - mine and mineral occurrences
-The most important dataset for this workflow is the currently known locations of mineral occurences.
-Using the data we already know about these known-deposits we will build a model to predict where future occurences will be.
+The most important dataset for this workflow is the currently known locations of mineral occurrences.
+Using the data we already know about these mineral deposits we will build a model to predict where future occurrences will be.

 ```python